SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 #### I get Dual number errors when I solve my ODE with Rosenbrock or SDIRK methods

-This is because you're using a cache which is not compatible with autodifferentiaion via ForwardDiff.jl.
+This is because you're using a cache which is incompatible with autodifferentiation via ForwardDiff.jl.
 For example, if we use the ODE function:

 ```julia